prominence-eosc/docs/inputs.md

 * .zip

 ## Input files
-Users can upload data to the central Ceph-based storage which can be staged-in to jobs.
+Users can upload data to the object storage which can be staged-in to jobs.

 ### Uploading input files
 Users can upload input files (including container images) using the `upload` command.
 The path of the file to be uploaded needs to be specified in addition to a reference name for the file which will be used later in order to access the file.